 Trochon got the message.
 It pointed him in the direction of the “twin peaks” of angiogenesis and inflammation.
 Research shows that these peaks create the conditions for cancer to develop.

-It’s part of the metabolic model of cancer.
+His research also led him to the metabolic model of cancer.
 It fingers errant glucose metabolism as a culprit in development of cancer.

 It is based on the work of German physiologist and Nobel laureate Dr Otto Warburg in the 1920s.
 Warburg described “aerobic glycolysis” – a defect in mitochondrial glucose metabolism.
 He showed how it causes fermentation of glucose and diverts glucose from energy production to cell growth.